Mute-Publishing/corpus-mute/budget.md

 A preliminary budget for the Corpus Mute project.

-The budget period is: 2025 (July-Dec) 6 months
+The budget period is: 2025/26 (Oct-Mar) 6 months

-Budget estimate total: 33,560 €
+Budget total: 33,560 €

-Budget prepared by: Simon Worthington, June 2025.
+Budget prepared by: Simon Worthington, Sept 2025.

-## Budget expenditure (estimate)
+## Budget expenditure

 | Item                              | Amount Euro (€) |
 |-----------------------------------|-----------------|